sjwiesman/flink-docs-v2/content.zh/docs/dev/table/sql/use.md

 ---
-title: "USE Statements"
+title: "USE 语句"
 weight: 10
 type: docs
 aliases:
-  - /dev/table/sql/use.html
+  - /zh/dev/table/sql/use.html
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one